ahmedshakill/WinBGIm-64/Readme.md

 * #####       If You are usin VS Code then open the WinBGIm-64 folder there.

+* #####      Insatll GCC (TDM64 or mingw64) .
+Install CMake .Make sure GCC and CMake are installed properly and accessible from command line.

 * #####       VS code will suggest necessary extensions install them.
 Or manually search for cmake in extensions and install the ones from microsoft.

 * #####       You will see a bar with cmake functionality down in the VS Code window or just close VS Code and reopen the folder and you will see the expected bar.